 - Uneven skin tone

-At Adonia Medical Clinic in Central London we offer a considerable variety of chemical peels that are used to treat a wide range of skin conditions.
-During the consultation we will determine which peel will be the most suitable to meet your aesthetic goals.
+At Adonia Medical Clinic in Central London, we offer a considerable variety of glow peels that are used to treat a wide range of skin conditions.
+During the consultation, we will determine which peel will be the most suitable to meet your aesthetic goals.

-What conditions are chemical peels used to treat?
+What conditions are glow peels used to treat?

 They are used to treat a wide range of skin conditions, including wrinkles, scarring, discolouration, acne and sun damage.

-First the skin is vigorously cleaned.
-Then the appropriate chemical is the applied to the skin for the amount of time required to yield the best results.
+First, the skin is vigorously cleaned.
+Then the appropriate chemical is then applied to the skin for the amount of time required to yield the best results.

 How long does a skin peel take?

 Skin peels are generally a quick procedure and often can be performed in a matter of minutes, although this depends on the size of the area that is being treated.
 Typically the non-invasive skin peel is complete in just 30 minutes.
 This means you can return to your busy schedule straight after leaving our office.